deepub/CosmosSQLCalipers/output/analysis/all_consistency_levels_07012020/README.md

  ![Cosmos capacity calculator](Cosmos%20Capacity%20Calculator.png)

 ## Estimates vs actuals
-Let us start from an initial baseline consisting of a Cosmos account set up with the following:
+Let us start from an initial baseline consisting of a Cosmos account set up with the following topology.
+This would be reasonable to consider for a production deployment.
+Please note that I've kept the reads/sec/region artificially low to keep the focus on writes:
 - SQL API
 - Session consistency
 - 2 Regions